keboola/website/index.md

 - template: article-full
   block: article-full
   list:
-  - descleft: "&lt;strong&gt;All the tools you need in one place.&lt;/strong&gt; At Keboola we have solved the procurement and administration nightmare that businesses usually face when searching for and implementing new tools.
+  - descleft: "<strong>All the tools you need in one place. </strong>At Keboola we have solved the procurement and administration nightmare that businesses usually face when searching for and implementing new tools.
 Now you can get instant access to dozens of your favorite data analytics tools, servers, and data warehouses all in one place in our app store."
-    descright: "&lt;strong&gt;Collaboration breeds success.&lt;/strong&gt; Keboola
-      allows people to work together on the same code in the same pipeline.
+    descright: "<strong>Collaboration breeds success.</strong> Keboola allows people to work together on the same code in the same pipeline.
 Your team can build on top of each other’s successes in real-time.
 Since everything is versioned, nothing gets lost.
 We also make integration easier by allowing your tools to run in parallel, so each user has their own environment with access to all the relevant data they need in just one click."
   - descleft: ''
     descright: ''
   headline: How does it work?